tosdr/tosdr.org/README.md

 ======
 These scripts are what I (Michiel) currently use for curating points after import.
 The ideas is to integrate these into the web interface:

+* `node scripts/curator.js` - will run a curating webinterface on http://localhost:21337/ that lets you change the (local) files on disk
 * `node scripts/checkcases.js` - an interactive command-line tool that helps you assign cases to points that don't have one yet
 * `node scripts/checkclasses.js` - outputs recommendations for adding/updating the class of services, based on their data points